-Evident by the lurid, nonsensical title that was most likely slapped on the final print by seedy exhibitors and greedy theater owners, Naked Massacre aims for the profound but falls victim to the basest genre trappings.
+Evident by the lurid, nonsensical title most likely slapped on the final print by seedy exhibitors and greedy theater owners, Naked Massacre aims for the profound but falls victim to the basest of genre trappings.

-Part character study and part exploitation film, Naked Massacre advertises itself as being based on the infamous Richard Speck case.
+Part character study and part exploitation film, Naked Massacre advertises itself as a dramatization of the infamous Richard Speck case.
 Speck was an American mass murderer in the sixties who killed six female nurses during a home invasion.
-The film is merely inspired by the story, changing the locale from Chicago to Ireland.
+The film is only loosely inspired by the story, changing the locale from Chicago to Ireland.
 The switch works, giving the horror film an interesting backdrop, a war torn country besieged by the IRA, and setting it apart from similar themed movies like Last House on the Left and Last House on the Beach.